-Based on this parameter analysis we can draw the following conclusions: (i) BAWs offer modulation frequencies and amplitudes that can exceed typical Mollow-triplet splittings~\cite{vamivakas2009spin,flagg2009resonantly,ates2009post,fischer2016self} (see also violet squares in Fig.~\ref{fig:5} lying inside the Floquet engineering regime).
+Based on this parameter analysis we can draw the following conclusions: (i) BAWs offer modulation frequencies and amplitudes that can exceed typical Mollow-triplet splittings~\cite{vamivakas2009spin,flagg2009resonantly,ates2009post,fischer2016self} (see also violet symbols in Fig.~\ref{fig:5} lying inside the Floquet engineering regime) and the efficiency of optical driving can be further enhanced by DBR cavity integration~\cite{chafatinos2020polariton,kuznetsov2021electrically}.
 In fact, resonant acousto-optical hybridization has been reached with BAWs coupled to quantum well excitons with continuous energy dispersions, where phonon lasing was demonstrated successfully~\cite{chafatinos2020polariton}.
-The studies employing BAWs in Fig.~\ref{fig:5} (violet squares) stem from such quantum well excitons, where the continuous energy spectrum prohibits the application of the presented theory using a two-level model.
-To make this key difference clear, we use open symbols in the Figure.
-Replacing quantum wells by layers of QDs, being an established Mollow triplet system (Tab.~\ref{tab:Mollow}), would render an obvious platform to test the proposed acousto-optical Floquet engineering. (ii) Guided acoustic wave platforms require more elaborate design optimization compared to BAWs due to their lower operation frequencies.
-In particular heterogeneously integrated and suspended device architectures can overcome the limitations of monolithic systems. (iii) Nanomechanical resonators are limited by low operation frequencies demonstrated in most platforms.
+Several studies employing BAWs in Fig.~\ref{fig:5} (violet squares) stem from such quantum well excitons, where the continuous energy spectrum prohibits the application of the presented theory using a two-level model.
+To make this key difference clear, we use open symbols in the figure.
+Replacing quantum wells by layers of QDs, being an established Mollow triplet system (Tab.~\ref{tab:Mollow}) with relatively small impact due to pure dephasing (Tabs.~\ref{tab:lifetimes} and \ref{tab:dephasing}), renders an obvious platform to test the proposed acousto-optical Floquet engineering~\cite{kuznetsov2025deterministic}. (ii) Guided acoustic wave platforms require more elaborate design optimization compared to BAWs due to their lower operation frequencies.
+In particular heterogeneously integrated and suspended device architectures can overcome the limitations of monolithic systems.
+While acousto-optical double dressing has been demonstrated successfully for a SAW-based QD system~\cite{zhan2025dynamical} the challenging integration with optical cavities might limit either the accessible Rabi frequencies or the accessible acoustic modulation amplitudes. (iii) Nanomechanical resonators are limited by low operation frequencies demonstrated in most platforms.
 Recent work showed that the operation frequencies can be pushed towards the GHz regime by shrinking the geometric dimensions~\cite{tanos2024high}.
 Thus, further reduction of the size of resonators may eventually take also this platform into the parameter range necessary for Floquet engineering.